24 Isolation Books and Thrillers to Binge-Read Now

 Shortly after being burglarized, a travel journalist boards a small luxury cruise liner to cover its inaugural voyage.
 When she thinks she sees a passenger thrown overboard – but everyone is still accounted for – she has to decide if what she saw was real or only in her head.

 This isolation book wasn’t as creepy as some of Ware’s others, but it still kept me on the edge of my seat.
+This unreliable narrator book is a perfect sailing novel as well.
+You just might want to wait until you are off the boat!

 More Isolation Thrillers